kylerobots/example-python-package/README.rst

 Package Publishing
 ^^^^^^^^^^^^^^^^^^

-There is a workflow file called *python-publish.yml* that will automatically build and push to `TestPyPi <https://test.pypi.org/>`_ when a new Release is released.
+There is a workflow file called *.github/workflows/release.yml* that will automatically build and push to `TestPyPi <https://test.pypi.org/>`_ when a new Release is released.
 It uses Poetry for the build and push.
 It publishes to TestPyPi because this isn't a real package that does anything useful, so it is published somewhere that won't pollute.
 The process for publishing to PyPi is the same though.

+This same workflow will also upload the built files to the Release itself for manual download and installation.

 Poetry
 ^^^^^^